 Living in-between languages and cultures (specifically Norwegian, English, French and Hebrew) means that I constantly translate.
-Below is a project dear to me, published as a free e-book by Brandeis University, and there are other projects in the works, so stay tuned!
+Below is a project dear to me, originally published by Brandeis University, and there are other projects in the works, so stay tuned!

 For the Love of the Father